saltstack/salt-get-started/config/jinja.md

 ## Loops

-Loops are useful for creating users and folders in states.
+Loops are useful for creating users and folders in Salt states.

 {% raw %}
 ``` yaml